AndyFooGuoZhen/Redux/README.md

 State management library , makes states global

 # Store
 Global state that's gonna be accesible.
 In a store , you will have multiple slices for components.
+Holds the state.

 # Slice
 A slice encapsulates the state, actions, and reducer logic related to a specific feature.

 # Action
-What you use to interact/change the state
+What you use to interact/change the state.
+Describes what happened.

 Basic structure of an action
 ```